Exact quantum noise deconvolution with partial knowledge of noise: Partial denoising

 In this section, we discuss the possibility of reducing the noise effect on the expectation value of observables when full recovery is not possible.
 We address the requirements for reducing the noise effect and complete the section with an example.

 As discussed in \S\ref{sec:GenFormalism}, for a given noise model $\Phi$ with guess channel $\Phi_g$, the kernel of $\mathcal{F}_{\Phi,\Phi_g}$ is the key element for constructing the set of observables with correctable expectation values.
 The discussed technique is input-independent.
 That is for all $\rho\in\mathcal{D}(\mathscr{H})$, $\Delta A_{\rm ND}(\rho)=0$.
 For observables not belonging to this family, noise effects on the expectation value can still be reduced if the inequality in Eq.~(\ref{eq:improve}) is satisfied.
-However, this inequality is input-dependent.
+However, the exact reduction of the noise is input-dependent.

-While allowing full knowledge of the input state is not impractical, we can restrict our analysis to input states belonging to a particular subset of density operators.
+While allowing full knowledge of the input state is not unrealistic, we can restrict our analysis to input states belonging to a particular subset of density operators.
 For instance, states generated by a process with known properties or inputs prepared with specific characteristics.
 With such partial prior knowledge about the input, it becomes possible to go beyond the set of observables with completely correctable expectation value.
-To this end, for a given noise model and decided guess noise, one needs to determine a subset of density operators and a set of observables for which inequality in Eq.~(\ref{eq:improve}) is satisfied.
+To this end, for a given noise model and guess of the noise, one needs to determine a subset of density operators and a set of observables for which inequality in Eq.~(\ref{eq:improve}) is satisfied.
 The following example clarifies the matter.

 \begin{example} For the set of 12-parameter observables in Eq.~(\ref{eq:BFACor}), $\Delta A_{\rm ND}(\rho)=0,\;\forall\rho\in\mathcal{D}(\mathscr{H})$.
 That means the effect of noise can be completely removed by the noise deconvolution method.
 As discussed in the general setting for observables satisfying inequality in Eq.~(\ref{eq:improve}) although the complete correction is not possible, but the value of expectation value after implementing noise deconvolution technique becomes closer to its original value.
 For example consider the following observable which does not belong to the set of observables in Eq.~(\ref{eq:BFACor}):